 VW Credit Canada Inc. provides revolving floorplan facilities ("VCCI facilities") to finance new and used vehicles for the Company's Volkswagen and Audi dealerships.
-The VCCI facilities bear interest at the Royal Bank of Canada ("RBC") prime rate for new vehicles and RBC prime rate plus 0.25-1.00% for used vehicles (RBC prime rate was 3.00% at December 31, 2013).
-The maximum amount of financing provided by the VCCI facilities is \$30.7 million.
-The VCCI facilities are collateralized by all of the dealerships' assets financed by VCCI and all cash and other collateral in the possession of VCCI and a general security agreement from the Company's Volkswagen and Audi dealerships.
-The individual notes payable of the VCCI facilities are due when the related vehicle is sold, as outlined in the agreement with VW Credit Canada, Inc.

-The VCCI Facilities require maintenance of financial covenants which require all dealerships to maintain minimum cash and equity balances.
-At December 31, 2013 the financial covenants had been met.
+The VCCI facilities bear interest at the Royal Bank of Canada ("RBC") prime rate for new vehicles and RBC prime rate plus 0.25-1.00% for used vehicles (RBC prime rate was 2.70% at December 31, 2015).
+The maximum amount of financing provided by the VCCI facilities is \$46.9 million.
+The VCCI facilities are collateralized by all of the dealerships' assets financed by VCCI and all cash and other collateral in the possession of VCCI and general security agreements from the Company's Volkswagen and Audi dealerships.
+The individual notes payable of the VCCI facilities are due when the related vehicle is sold, as outlined in the agreements with VCCI.
+The VCCI facilities require maintenance of financial covenants that require all dealerships to maintain minimum cash and equity balances.